muntisa/machine-learning-for-druggable-proteins/README.md

 - Biomedical Research Institute of A Coruna (INIBIC), University Hospital Complex of A Coruna (CHUAC), A Coruña, Spain
 - Department of Organic Chemistry II, University of the Basque Country UPV/EHU, Biscay, Spain
 - IKERBASQUE, Basque Foundation for Science, Biscay, Spain

-- The results of these scripts are in publication.
+Note: these results are sent to publication (revision).
+Some files can be found into a ZIP collection.

 Have fun with ML! @muntisa